 Do you motivate your children when you sense that they are not enjoying learning?
 Do you help them with their schoolwork because you're afraid they won't be able to do it without your support?
 Good grades in school are not a matter of course, but the result of regular learning.
 But it's also the joy of learning.

 Do you encourage good grades through rewards?
 Remember that your child can have a bad day, schoolwork can be difficult, and the outcome of a class assignment can sometimes be unfavorable.
-Encourage your child to learn how to deal with challenges and accept setbacks.
+Encourage your child to learn how to handle challenges and accept setbacks. accept.

 Children are expected to study a lot in order to get good grades at school.
 However, this does not always work out.
 OverloadLearning stress and, above all, unrealistic expectations on the part of parents often lead to children with above-average intelligence bringing home poor grades.